ETERNAL WITNESSES: THE MYSTERY OF INCORRUPTIBLE SAINTS

 St. Louis Bertrand is believed to be a relative of St. Vincent Ferrer.
 On the day of his birth, he was baptized in the same font in which Vincent Ferrer was baptized 150 years before him.
 He was received into the Dominican order at the age of 19 and was ordained before he was 22.
 He filled many offices within the order, most notably, that of master of novices.
 By the practice of outstanding virtue, self-denial and penance, he furnished for the novices a perfect model for their imitation.

-In 1562 he was sent to work among the Indians in the northwestern part of South America.
-During the seven years he was there, working with many different tribes, he was favored with the gift of tongues.
+In 1562 he was sent to work among the Indians in the north-western part of South America.
+During the seven years he was there, working with many different tribes, he was favoured with the gift of tongues.
 His preaching was accompanied by many miracles and prophecies.
 He once raised a girl to life by the application of a rosary.
 He attributed to Our Lady all the miracles manifested through him.

 After returning to his native Valencia, he occupied administrative posts within the order, and won the esteem and friendship of St. Teresa of Avila.
 After a long and painful illness, he died at age 55.